 In the long run, these regs will help you as well as the air.
 Boiler MACT requires users to report boiler emissions, a rule already adopted in most states.
 The mandate only requires that users “tune” new boilers when they first start and retune periodically.

 This tuning helps improve boiler performance.
 How well does your boiler turn fuel (oil, gas, coal) and water into steam?
 A tuned boiler runs at around 80 percent efficiency.
 If your boiler drops below 80, then you not only risk polluting our air but also lose money through wasting energy.
 So fix that boiler!
 Fixing entails stopping leaks, adding insulation, and cleaning heat exchanger tubes.
 These steps add to the cost of boiler maintenance but reduce the cost of energy loss.

 3 keys to tune your boiler for Boiler MACT compliance

 Here at Sierra, we recommend thermal flow meters for gas, ultrasonic flow meters for water, and vortex flow meters for steam output.
-We have a wide array of meters that can reduce your energy costs and meet Boiler MACT regulations.
-Have a look!
+We have a wide array of flow meters that can reduce your energy costs and meet Boiler MACT regulations.